hisashin/chip/doc/procedure/manufacturer/chromatography_chip.md

 ### Ingredients

-The following table described the necessary ingredients and whether it's possible to either make it in-house at low cost (homemade) or order it.
+The following table described the necessary ingredients and whether it's reasonably feasable either in-house at low cost (Homemade) and/or whether it's possible to order it (Order).

 Name | Order | Homemade
 ---- | ----- | --------